 ROWE gives employees the flexibility and choice they want.
 It lets them decide how and when they will complete their work and takes the weight off when they have a doctor’s appointment or need to leave early for their child’s school play.
 Many employers don’t offer the benefit of flexibility, so employees who have it aren’t likely to leave it behind.

-However, it also means 87% are unengaged, which Gallup describe as “essentially checked out” or they are actively disengaged, meaning they “aren’t just unhappy at work; they’re busy acting out their unhappiness.”
+However, it also means 80% are unengaged, which Gallup describes as “essentially checked out”, or they are actively disengaged, meaning they “aren’t just unhappy at work; they’re busy acting out their unhappiness.”

-When employees’ efforts go unnoticed, they are less motivated to work well.
-The same goes for when they are forced to share credit with someone who hasn’t contributed much and has just come along for the ride.
-As ROWE measures work on results, employees are more enticed to do well as they get awarded on their individual output.
+When employees’ efforts go unnoticed, they’re less motivated to work well.
+The same goes for when they’re forced to share credit with someone who hasn’t contributed much and has just come along for the ride.
+Since ROWE measures work on results, employees are more enticed to do well because they know they will be rewarded for their individual output.

 The disadvantages of ROWE

-Although there are clear advantages of adopting ROWE within your workplace, there are some drawbacks.
+Although there are clear advantages of adopting ROWE within your workplace, there are some potential drawbacks too.

 Loss of collaboration